yustisiardhitasari/R-GWR/README.md

 # R-GWR
  Geographically Weighted Regression in R

-This repo is an implementation of Geographically Weighted Regression in R to extract shallow water depths from multispectral images.
+This repo is an implementation of GWmodel package (Geographically Weighted Regression) in R to extract shallow water depths from multispectral images.

 ## Data
 This study used a restricted dataset so you need to prepare your own data.
 Some useful information: